 The same is true for any job you had in high school or any internship experience that has nothing to do with finance.

-Every single word on your resume needs to line up with what the hiring manager is asking for in the job description.
+Every word on your resume needs to line up with what the hiring manager asks for in the job description.

 Get rid of all those old short-term jobs first.
 Anything older than 10 years ago must go.

 Make sure that your resume shows skill progression.

 Hiring managers want to add go-getters and learners to their teams.
 They don’t want to hire people who clock in and out and don’t make any effort to learn something new.